Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Edinburgh Bus| ©JJ Thompson

-To take the buses that take you to Highland you will have to go to New Town, in the central area of Edinburgh, where the bus station of the city is located and which has several departures every day.
-From here, the journey will take about 5 hours, as you will be making stops along the way and will take regional roads a little slower.
+To take the buses that take you to Highland you must go to New Town, in a central area of Edinburgh, where the bus station of the city is located and that has several departures every day.
+From here, the journey will take about 5 hours, as you will be making stops along the way and taking slightly slower regional roads.

 Once you arrive in Inverness, you must go to Queensferry Street, a few steps from the station, to take the second bus that will leave you in less than 30 minutes at the coveted lake.